taralynn00/GVSU-Hackathon-Handbook/README.md

 *Wait for the Lights:* After a shutdown command, wait for the Pi's green activity light to stop blinking (it may turn off completely) before disconnecting the power supply.

 **Component and Handling Safety**
 - *Mind the Voltage and Polarity:* The provided documentation states the power supply is to be set to 4.75-5.25V.
-Turning the knob too fast and above ~5.25V can instantly destroy the Raspberry Pi and/or the Hat.
+We found best voltage setting to be 5.35-37V.
+Turning the knob too fast and above ~5.4V can instantly destroy the Raspberry Pi and/or the Hat.

 - *Keep Wires Tidy:* Ensure no loose wire ends, metal tools, or components can accidentally touch different pins or traces on the Pi or Hat.
 A short circuit can cause excessive current draw, generate heat, and permanently damage the board or cause the battery to become a fire hazard.